Jordan Richards (American football): 2017

-Richards started the Patriots' season-opener against the Kansas City Chiefs and recorded six combined tackles and forced the first fumble of his career in a 42–27 loss.
+Richards started the Patriots' season-opener against the Chiefs and recorded six combined tackles and forced the first fumble of his career in a 42–27 loss.
 Richards started as a hybrid outside linebacker and was tasked with covering one of the Chiefs' tight ends in dime packages.
 He recorded twice as many tackles then he did the entire 2016 season and played 41 defensive snaps, well above his total of 16 snaps for 2016.
-During a Week 6 matchup against the New York Jets, Richards earned his second start of the season as a hybrid coverage linebacker and recorded three solo tackles in a 24–17 win for New England.
-Richards helped the Patriots reach Super Bowl LII, but lost 41-33 to the Philadelphia Eagles with Richards recording five tackles in the game.
+During a Week 6 matchup against the Jets, Richards earned his second start of the season as a hybrid coverage linebacker and recorded three solo tackles in a 24–17 win for New England.
+Richards helped the Patriots reach Super Bowl LII, but lost 41–33 to the Philadelphia Eagles with Richards recording five tackles in the game.

 Atlanta Falcons

-On August 31, 2018, Richards was traded to the Atlanta Falcons for a conditional 2020 seventh-round draft pick.
+On August 31, 2018, Richards was traded to the Falcons for a conditional 2020 seventh-round draft pick.
 He played in 15 games with 12 starts, recording 39 tackles and three passes defensed.